Please Note - If you are cruising around Australia you need to select Pacific.

-New Zealanders undertaking activities other than tourism, such as work (paid or not) may need to apply for a visa or work permit.
+Kiwi's undertaking activities other than tourism, such as work (paid or not) may need to apply for a visa or work permit.
 For information on entry/visa requirements for the countries you plan to visit check with the embassies of those countries.

 It's important to work out how much money you're going to need for your travels and how long it is likely to last.
 This vastly depends on where you are travelling to and what you plan to do when you get there.
 Read up on your destinations, other experiences and various backpacking guides to understand costs.